jamesrayman/Ero/docs/euclid.md

 There are three binary logical operators: `x and y`, `x or y`, and `x xor y`, which return the conjunction, disjunction, and exclusive disjunction of `x` and `y`, respectively.

-Symbolic alternatives for logical operators are available:
+Symbolic alternatives for logical operators are available.

 | Logical operator | Symbolic equivalents |
 |------------------|----------------------|